ColeTownsend/Meeet-Blog/_posts/2014-08-09-weekend-update-8-9.md

 categories: updates
 ---

 We're into our second full week.
 It's been an awesome ride so far and the updates are continuing to roll in!
-We're super stoked about the new stuff that will be coming in.
+We're super stoked about the new stuff and the pesky bug fixes.

 <h3>Project Status</h3>
 We've applied some new project states, so now it's more obvious if a project is in progress or finished.